RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/44-ACT.md

 <sup>29</sup> Then fled Moses at this saying, and was a stranger in the land of Madian, where he begat two sons.
 <sup>30</sup> And when forty years were expired, there appeared to him in the wilderness of mount Sina an angel of the Lord in a flame of fire in a bush.
 <sup>31</sup> When Moses saw [it], he wondered at the sight: and as he drew near to behold [it], the voice of the Lord came unto him,
 <sup>32</sup> [Saying], I [am] the God of thy fathers, the God of Abraham, and the God of Isaac, and the God of Jacob.
-Then Moses trembled , and durst not behold.
+Then Moses trembled, and durst not behold.
 <sup>33</sup> Then said the Lord to him, Put off thy shoes from thy feet: for the place where thou standest is holy ground.
 <sup>34</sup> I have seen, I have seen the affliction of my people which is in Egypt, and I have heard their groaning, and am come down to deliver them.
 And now come, I will send thee into Egypt.
 <sup>35</sup> This Moses whom they refused, saying, Who made thee a ruler and a judge? the same did God send [to be] a ruler and a deliverer by the hand of the angel which appeared to him in the bush.
 <sup>36</sup> He brought them out, after that he had shewed wonders and signs in the land of Egypt, and in the Red sea, and in the wilderness forty years.
 <sup>37</sup> This is that Moses, which said unto the children of Israel, A prophet shall the Lord your God raise up unto you of your brethren, like unto me; him shall ye hear.
 <sup>38</sup> This is he, that was in the church in the wilderness with the angel which spake to him in the mount Sina, and [with] our fathers: who received the lively oracles to give unto us:
-<sup>39</sup> To whom our fathers would not obey , but thrust [him] from them, and in their hearts turned back again into Egypt,
+<sup>39</sup> To whom our fathers would not obey, but thrust [him] from them, and in their hearts turned back again into Egypt,
 <sup>40</sup> Saying unto Aaron, Make us gods to go before us: for [as for] this Moses, which brought us out of the land of Egypt, we wot not what is become of him.
 <sup>41</sup> And they made a calf in those days, and offered sacrifice unto the idol, and rejoiced in the works of their own hands.
 <sup>42</sup> Then God turned, and gave them up to worship the host of heaven; as it is written in the book of the prophets, O ye house of Israel, have ye offered to me slain beasts and sacrifices [by the space of] forty years in the wilderness?